-- 5.24 During the development of Section 15 of the CUSC through the CMP192 Workgroup, it was agreed to not require post-commissioning User Commitment from distributed generators for two reasons: as a result of UK Government policy (a direct consequence of licence exemptions), and also due to the lack of an enduring contractual relationship with the NETSO to enforce it.
-It was noted that the introduction of the new contract proposed under Option 1 would establish a contractual relationship between relevant distributed generators and NGET, removing one of the reasons for excluding them from post-commissioning liabilities. - 5.25 One of the principles of Section 15 is that a 1MW change has the same effect on transmission investment plans regardless of whether it is from a pre- or post-commissioning user.
+- 5.23 During the development of Section 15 of the CUSC through the CMP192 Workgroup, it was agreed to not require post-commissioning User Commitment from distributed generators for two reasons: as a result of (UK) Government policy (a direct consequence of licence exemptions), and also due to the lack of an enduring contractual relationship with the NETSO to enforce it.
+It was noted that the introduction of the new contract proposed under Option 1 would establish a contractual relationship between relevant distributed generators and NGET, removing one of the reasons for excluding them from post-commissioning liabilities. - 5.24 One of the principles of Section 15 is that a 1MW change has the same effect on transmission investment plans regardless of whether it is from a pre- or post-commissioning user.
 It was questioned whether this principle meant that distributed generators who accede to the CUSC, and hence have a contractual relationship with NGET, should also be required to provide post-commissioning User Commitment in the same way as a directly (transmission) connected generator.
 It was noted that users with a BEGA had a post-commissioning liability at present, and that this would require further investigation.
-However, it was also noted that the new contract would only be in force pre-commissioning, and would not therefore provide a channel for post-commissioning liabilities.

-5.26 The Proposer clarified that this had not been considered in the Original proposal, and that it was not their intention for relevant distributed generators to be subjected to post-commissioning liabilities.
+5.25 intention for relevant distributed generators to be subjected to postcommissioning The Proposer clarified that this had not been considered in the Original proposal, and that it was not their liabilities.